officealexa2020/project/README.md

 ## Problem statement SM446: Jarvis
 ## Introduction

 Developed a conversational Chatbot based on Al/ML application to be hosted within a corporate/organization intranet with complete access to corporate/organization resources like JIRA.
-Confluence. bitbucket, custom web resources, CRM, SAP, etc. Deeveloped an algorithm to assist user with programming queries on StackOverflow using Speech to text, Text to speech algorithms for better user interactions.
+Confluence. bitbucket, custom web resources, CRM, SAP, etc. Developed an algorithm to assist user with programming queries on StackOverflow using Speech to text and Text to speech algorithms for better user interactions.

  We have integrated the Chatbot with Telegram messenger @Jarvis_Sih_Chat_Bot

- ## Architecture
+ ## Architecture Diagram

 ![arch1](https://user-images.githubusercontent.com/68907952/89160597-f0c90680-d58e-11ea-8f72-dd3b3fe22014.png)
 [